-2.4.2 Trigger for DAQ
+2.3.2 Trigger for DAQ

 The trigger for DAQ required a coincidence between one or more NaI detectors and the electron accelerator gun pulse.
 The last dynode signals from left and right NaI detectors were inverted using a Ortec 474 amplifier and sent to a Constant Fraction Discriminator (CFD Model specs).
 RF noise from the accelerator is as large as the signal from the NaI detector.
 Since it is correlated in time with the gun pulse, the gun pulse was used to generate a VETO pulse that prevent the CFD from triggering on this RF noise.
-After this discrimination and RF noise rejection, the discriminated dynode signals were sent to an Octalgate Generator (Model) that increased the width of the logic signals to prevent multiple pulses during a
+After this discrimination and RF noise rejection, the discriminated dynode signals were sent to an Octalgate Generator (Model) that increased the width of the logic signals to prevent multiple pulses during a single electron pulse.
+Then the signals were sent to Quad Coincidence to generate AND

-Figure 2.8: Modified PMT base design.
+Figure 2.5: Modified PMT base design.